-- include Isla & Co's business name Isla & Co Pty Ltd - include Isla & Co's ABN 11 111 111 138 - include an credit note number issued in numerical sequence order - include the date the credit note was issued - include a brief description of the items returned, including the quantity and the price - include the GST included for each item returned - include the buyer's identity - Include a reason for the goods being returned or credit being issued - include the name of the person approving the return of goods or credit amount.
+- include Isla & Co's business name Isla & Co Pty Ltd - include Isla & Co's ABN 11 111 111 138 - include a credit note number issued in numerical sequence order - include the date the credit note was issued - include a brief description of the items returned, including the quantity and the price - include the GST for each item returned - include the buyer's identity - Include a reason for the goods being returned or credit being issued - include the name of the person approving the return of goods or credit amount.

-Entering Credit notes into Sales Returns Journal
+Entering credit notes into the Sales Returns Journal

-Once the credit note has been created it must be entered into the Sales returns Journal.
+Once the credit note has been created, it must be entered into the Sales Returns Journal.